Carol LaBrie: Biography

-By 1970, LaBrie was part of pop artist Andy Warhol's ensemble of superstars.
-She appeared in his film L'Amour (1972).
-LaBrie was also supposed to star in a movie that Warhol had planned to produce about Walt Whitman during the Civil War.
-Paul Morrissey, Warhol's film collaborator, reportedly tried to pitch the movie but the film studios wouldn't back the project.
+In 1970, LaBrie was part of pop artist Andy Warhol's ensemble of superstars.
+She appeared in his film L'Amour (1972), which was filmed in Paris in the fall of 1970.
+LaBrie was also slated to star in a movie that Warhol had planned to produce about Walt Whitman set during the Civil War.
+Filmmaker Paul Morrissey, who directed Warhol's productions, reportedly tried to pitch the movie but the film studios wouldn't back the project.

 LaBrie and Raysse were photographed by Francesco Scavullo for the March 1970 edition of Harper's Bazaar.
+LaBrie became the first Black model to appear on the cover of Vogue Italia when she was featured in the magazine's July/August 1971 edition.

 LaBrie had difficulty with bookings because of her fair complexion so she moved to Paris and became one of "Antonio's Girls," a muse of Puerto Rican illustrator Antonio Lopez.
-After Raysse became the business partner of Japanese-born French designer Kenzō Takada, a friendship blossomed between LaBrie and Takada.
+When her husband Raysse became the business partner of Japanese-born French designer Kenzō Takada, a friendship blossomed between LaBrie and Takada.
 She taught him English and modeled exclusively for his brand "JAP."

-LaBrie became the first Black model to appear on the cover of Vogue Italia when she was featured in the magazine's July/August 1971 edition.
+After divorcing Raysse, LaBrie married photographer Uli Rose and they had four children.

 LaBrie had a minor role in the French film Body of My Enemy (1976), but she gave up her modeling and film career to focus on being a housewife and mother.
 "Modeling was not my greatest joy...
 Models have to have other goals and ideals, to do something and help other people.
 Be a role model.
 Be beautiful, be Black, but be what you are because you're beautiful as you are," she said.

-LaBrie was married photographer Ulie Rose and they had four children.

 LaBrie died at the age of 75 in New Lebanon, New York on February 18, 2021.